 “If you see a member of our team out and about in your area, please do say hello!”

 Leader of East Dunbartonshire Council, Gordan Low added:

 “This partnership with includem enables us to expand the youth work service we currently provide across the area and reach out to young people in their communities.
-The combination of experience includem brings together with our local knowledge and that of our local partners, means we can work together to connect with young people and support them in whatever way we need.”
+The combination of experience includem bringing together our local knowledge and that of our local partners, means we can work together to connect with young people and support them in whatever way we need.”